VideoXum: Cross-modal Visual and Textural Summarization of Videos: Related Work

 \subsection{Video Summarization}

-Video summarization datasets, e.g., SumMe \cite{gygli2014creating}, TVSum~\cite{song2015tvsum}, and VSUMM \cite{de2011vsumm} have enabled the development of state-of-the-art video summarization models.
+Video summarization datasets (\eg, SumMe~\cite{gygli2014creating}, TVSum~\cite{song2015tvsum}, and YouTube~\cite{de2011vsumm}) have enabled the development of state-of-the-art video summarization methods~\cite{narasimhan2021clip,zhang2016video,zhou2018deep,park2020sumgraph,saquil2021multiple}.
 Among these models, vsLSTM \cite{zhang2016video} first attempted to learn frame importance by modeling the temporal dependency among frames using LSTM \cite{graves2012long} units.
 The model can be combined with a determinantal point process (DPP) to improve the diversity of generated video summary.
-Following vsLSTM, several other approaches were proposed to model the temporal dependency, e.g., H-RNN \cite{zhao2017hierarchical}, Hsa-RNN\cite{zhao2018hsa}, TTH-RNN \cite{zhao2020tth}, DASP \cite{ji2020deep}.
-Another solution models the spatiotemporal structure of the video to learn frame importance, such as MerryGoRoundNet \cite{lal2019online}, and CRSum \cite{yuan2019spatiotemporal}.
-Adversarial learning-based methods~\cite{fu2019attentive,zhang2019dtr} can also perform well in video summarization.
+Following vsLSTM, several other approaches were proposed to model the temporal dependency, e.g., H-RNN~\cite{zhao2017hierarchical}, HSA-RNN\cite{zhao2018hsa}, DASP~\cite{ji2020deep}.
+Another solution models the spatiotemporal structure of the video to learn frame importance, such as MerryGoRoundNet~\cite{lal2019online}, and CRSum \cite{yuan2019spatiotemporal}.
+Adversarial learning-based methods~\cite{fu2019attentive,zhang2019dtr} can also perform well.
+Recently, multimodal-based video summarization method~\cite{narasimhan2021clip} leverages generated text summaries to promote predictions of frame-level scores for video summaries.
+Different from multimodal-based video summarization, the cross-modal video summarization task requires simultaneously producing both visual and textual summaries from a source video, which goes beyond generic video summarization.
+Moreover, it ensures semantic coherence between these two modalities.